 A five year quality initiative by some of the field’s most innovative implementers to catalyze the adoption of high-impact community health systems design.

-This WHO strategy is primarily aimed at planners and policy-makers of Member States, but its contents are of value to all relevant stakeholders in the health workforce area.
+This WHO strategy is primarily aimed at Member State planners and policymakers, but its contents are of value to all relevant stakeholders in the health workforce area.

-This USAID report highlights promising country examples worthy of emulation and is intended for the consideration of country program planners, policymakers, implementers, and donors supporting large-scale CHW programs.
+This USAID report highlights promising country examples and is intended for country program planners, policymakers, implementers and donors supporting large-scale CHW programs.

 In this policy analysis, the Frontline Health Workers Coalition calls for governments and all stakeholders to come together to advocate for and deliver the data on health workers, including CHWs, that will foster the enabling policy environments and programs needed to address the most severe access gaps.

 This publication reviews the current best evidence on optimal training and working conditions for CHWs.

 As the global community strives to achieve the SDGs and UHC, working with CHWs will be critical.
 We offer these design in- sights for consideration by the field.

 As more money is devoted to health, the question becomes one of better health for the money.
 Achieving this requires a clearer understanding of spending patterns in relation to the goal of UHC.

 This tool, developed by UNICEF in partnership with MSH, helps planners and managers determine the costs and finances of implementing comprehensive community health services packages.

 Developed by the Financing Alliance for Health, this curriculum gives an overview of six key steps of financing a community health system.